 Roswell Park’s Blood & Marrow Transplant (BMT) Center has a new name: the Transplant & Cellular Therapy (TCT) Center.
-That’s because in addition to BMT, the center now provides other types of cellular therapy — and, together with the Center for Immunotherapy (CFI), it’s rapidly adding more treatment options in that category.
+That’s because in addition to BMT, the center now provides other types of cellular therapy — and, together with the Division of Translational Immuno-Oncology (DTIO), it’s rapidly adding more treatment options in that category.

 “We offer a large number of cellular therapies, and we want to make ourselves a destination for these treatments throughout the Northeast and down the Atlantic Seaboard,” says Philip McCarthy, MD, Director of the TCT Center.
 “We can offer patients novel treatments that they might not otherwise have access to locally.”
-These innovative, next-generation cell therapies are developed at the CFI's cGMP Therapeutic Cell Production Facility and then administered to patients by the TCT Center.
+These innovative, next-generation cell therapies are developed at the DTIO's cGMP Therapeutic Cell Production Facility and then administered to patients by the TCT Center.

 Roswell Park offers various types of cellular therapy called adoptive cell therapy (ACT), which use the patient’s own T lymphocytes — special cells that help the immune system attack cancer — in place of chemotherapy or radiation.
 T cells are collected from the patient’s blood, multiplied in a laboratory and then given back to the patient.
 "Re-engineering" these cells is a way of helping them recognize and fight cancer more effectively.